Course Booking Terms and Conditions and Cancellation Policy

 Liz is General Manager and Palliative Lead for the Elizabeth Finn Homes Ltd group.
 She manages Rush Court in Shillingford which has achieved an outstanding CQC rating under her leadership.
 Prior to working in the Care Home sector she managed an inpatient unit in a hospice.

-Lynda is Managing Director of Oxford Aunts, which provides innovative live-in care as an alternative to residential or nursing care.
+Lynda has extensive experience of delivering live-in care as an alternative to residential or nursing care and is a Board Member of UKHCA.

 Mark is Business Director at Oxford Private Care, a family-run business, and brings an understanding of domiciliary care delivery and wide-ranging business experience.
 Mark is Chair of the OACP Board.